 How come there are so many more comments on the entries from 1966 on?
 Popular took a while to build an audience, but it had a healthy comments box culture from about the time of the 1960 entries.
 Unfortunately, the comments system we used – Haloscan – at that time didn’t preserve comments past a certain point, and so the 1960-1965 entries saw a lot of their comments wiped out.
 Since we moved to WordPress this hasn’t been an issue.

 Can I comment on an older entry?
 Yes!
 Please do!
 It might spark up the conversation again.
 On the front page of Freaky Trigger, on the right, there’s a sidebar with all recent comments, so we do see the ones on old entries, and so do some of our readers.

 I commented and it didn’t show up!
 It may have been eaten by our spam filter.
 We don’t like moderated comments or CAPTCHAs so we have an open comments system, but the price of freedom is an occasionally over-eager filter.
 Within a day or so we can retrieve anything you post though, so if you just mention on the thread that a comment vanished we can go and find it.
 And if you register the spam filter is less ravenous.

 It would be awesome if there were a club night that played only number one hits, inspired by this project!
 Indeed it would!
-Club Popular is indeed such a night, and we run one about once a year as part of the Poptimism club night, and the format might be revived from time to time.
+We occasionally did such a night as part of our late Poptimism club night, and the format might be revived from time to time.